Jump to navigation

 No, not through the Provider Web Portal.

-If you have enrolled. have been approved, and have registered for Provider Web Portal access, yes.
+If you have enrolled, been approved, and have registered for Provider Web Portal access, yes.

-Yes, there is a Print Preview button at the top of the Coverage Detail page.
+Yes, there is a Print Preview button at the top of the Coverage Details page.

 Yes, Member ID is the same as Client ID.

 Both!
-You will need to log-in as an individual to update your license information and other practitioner details; you will need to use your company NPI for billing.
+To update your license information and other practitioner details, you will need to log in as an individual.
+For billing, you will need to use your company NPI.

-Both groups and individual provider can add delegates.
+Both groups and individual providers can add delegates.